lotlouischoitslab/CUMTD_Bus_Analysis_Classification/README.md

 $$ q = \frac{1}{\overline{h}} $$

 q is traffic flow measured in vehicles per hour, k is the traffic density measured in vehicles per kilometer, vs is the space-mean speed of the vehicles.
 These are macroscopic traffic parameters. s is the spacing measured as km and h is the headway measured as time.
+These are the microscopic traffic parameters.

 # Image Preparation